mmann1123/pyGIS/pygis/_build/html/_sources/docs/f_rs_crs.md

 ```

 ## Resampling the Cell Size

+Resampling cell size refers to the process of changing the spatial resolution of raster data.
+This can be done by either increasing or decreasing the size of the grid cells that make up the raster.
+There are different methods for resampling:

+- `nearest`: Uses the value of the closest cell to assign a value to the output cell.
+- `bilinear`: Uses the weighted average of the four nearest cells to determine the output cell value.
+- `cubic`: Uses the weighted average of 16 nearest cells to determine the output value.

 The resampling algorithm can be specified in the `geowombat.open` function.
 Here, we use cubic convolution resampling to warp the data to EPSG code 31972 (a UTM projection).